Aoxuan Lee: 2018–2019: Three Two One, ME

 In May 2018, Lee attended the Japan and China Asian Cultural Calligraphy Exhibition, a 30-minute performance, and the enthusiastic response made it unforgettable.
 On June 1, the music composed by Lee was included in the "Chinese Electronic Keyboard Proficiency Test Level 5 Textbook" by the Electronic Keyboard Society of the Chinese Musicians Association.
 On June 22 and July 13, Lee held two "China Feel" personal Electone concerts in Tokyo.
 The original music and Chinese famous songs accounted for half of the songs in the concert;

 On January 1, 2019, Lee performed a duet with Kasumi Aizawa, a new-generation Japanese singer, and released the China-Japan multinational collaboration single "San Er Yi (Three Two One)", marking his official entry into the entertainment industry.
-The single tells about a relationship between love and friend.In March, Lee was invited to attend the 2019 National Conference on Electronic keyboard Music in Japan, Mr. Suguru Agata, the former president, stated: "By 2019, Lee was the only foreign participant who had attended the conference for seven consecutive years."
+The single tells about a relationship between love and friend.
+In March, Lee was invited to attend the 2019 National Conference on Electronic keyboard Music in Japan, Mr. Suguru Agata, the former president, stated: "By 2019, Lee was the only foreign participant who had attended the conference for seven consecutive years."
 On September 30, Lee released his first solo piano EP, "ME".
 This piano EP is named "ME" to reflect the idea of encouraging people to be their true selves.
 It explores the listener's inner self from a first-person perspective.
-All the compositions on the EP originate from Lee’s inner world, shaped by his past experiences.
+All the compositions on the EP originate from Lee's inner world, shaped by his past experiences.

 2020–2024: A World with Border, The Moon Under the Same Sky

 In April 2020, Lee composed a single titled "A World with Borders" to call for fighting against the COVID-19 pandemic.
 This song was composed by Lee.
-Sung by the Japanese female singer Kasumi Aizawa.In December 31, 2022, Lee released his first Japanese-language single, "The Moon Under the Same Sky", which is also his first original song in Japanese.
-The single was co-produced with Canadian music producer Bobby John and marked Lee's initial entry into the Japanese music market.The song went viral in Thailand and reached No. 2 on the country's Twitter trending chart the following day.
+Sung by the Japanese female singer Kasumi Aizawa.
+On December 31, 2022, Lee released his first Japanese-language single, "The Moon Under the Same Sky", which is also his first original song in Japanese.
+The single was co-produced with Canadian music producer Bobby John and marked Lee's initial entry into the Japanese music market.
+The song went viral in Thailand and reached No. 2 on the country's Twitter trending chart the following day.
 In September 9, 2023, Lee held a solo online concert titled "Butterfly".
 The concert was performed without a live audience and was streamed internationally, allowing fans from different regions to watch.
-The program included performances of his previous releases as well as new material.In March 14, 2024, he attended the Chanel event "Rouge Allure Velvet Nuit Blanche" in Tokyo.
+The program included performances of his previous releases as well as new material.
+On March 14, 2024, he attended the Chanel event "Rouge Allure Velvet Nuit Blanche" in Tokyo.